hgeorge82/Engineering_4_Notebook/README.md

 ### Code

 ### Reflection
-For this assingment all you need was to combine the previous codes &nbsp;
+This assignment was ok for the most part.
+I'm still trying to remember everything i've learned about code.
+All I had to do for this assignment was to combine the two existing codes and make a new code.
+It was hard for me because I was overcomplicating it and not fully reading the instructions.
+&nbsp;

 ### Test Link